-Prior Fiscal Year 22/23 Current Fiscal Year 23/24 Recommen dations for Fisca l Year 24/25 inancial & Administrative Monitoring Financial & Administrative Monitoring Too soon to measure Current Budget Recommended Adjustments Total Proposed Budget Programmatic Performance Programmatic Performance Performing Well \$242,250 \$12,113 \$254,363 ack and Jill Children's Center completed its first year Jack and Jill Children's Center, Inc., is in its second of four Current Number to Served Recommended Adjustments Total Proposed Number to be Served roviding services under the 2022 MOST RFP.
+Prior Fiscal Year 22/23 Current Fiscal Year 23/24 Recommendations for Fiscal Year 24/2 inancial & Administrative Monitoring Financial & Administrative Monitoring Too soon to measure Current Budget Recommended Adjustments Total Proposed Budget Programmatic Performance Programmatic Performance Performing Well \$242,250 \$12,113 \$254,363 ack and Jill Children's Center completed its first year Jack and Jill Children's Center, Inc., is in its second of four Current Number to Served Recommended Adjustments Total Proposed Number to be Served roviding services under the 2022 MOST RFP.
 The program rovides out-of-school time services at one year-round years providing MOST Inclusion services under the 2022 MOST RFP.
 60 Year round 0 60 Year round ommunity site.
 Trogram reviews and site visits reflected that this new rovider experienced some issues with program Program review and site visit reflect quality services.
 Family satisfaction surveys reflected high levels of satisfaction with the program.
 Comment(s): 5% COLA nplementation.
 Technical assistance was provided, and the rovider is currently fully staffed.
 Family satisfaction surveys effected high levels of satisfaction with the program.
 As of February, the provider has enrolled 70% of the contracted number to be served, with an average daily attendance of 46%.
 Many children are not staying long he new charter school experienced lower enrollment than xpected, which led to low program enrollment.
-The rovider also experienced significant staff vacancies and afterschool programming is being relayed to the families Dudget Trend etention challenges.
+The rovider also experienced significant staff vacancies and enough in aftercare for a billable unit.
+Some have transportation issues and must leave early.
+The value of afterschool programming is being relayed to the families including the benefits of the MOST program.
+Dudget Trand etention challenges.
 Due to these factors, funding and the umber of children to be served were reduced for FY 23-24 or better alignment.
 Performance Measurement (PM) PM Status: 1 of 2 On Track.
 1 Too soon to measure 1 time star Budget Trend t-up costs of \$11,36 9 included.
 Performance Measurement (PM) Data Integrity & Fully Measured: Met PM Status: All Met Data Integrity & Fully Measured: Met Current Utilization & Numbers To Be Served Utilization: On Track \$334,369 Itilization Number to be Served: On Track 37% 43% 48% of Final Budget Utilized \$124,457 of Actually Served \$4 of 80 \$124,457 of Actually Served \$3 of 80 \$5 contracted \$5 contracted \$124,4 57 \$334,369 (School Year) (Summer) FY 22-23 ■ Budget ■ Actual